 What’s Currently Driving Municipal Bonds?

-One of the primary factors has been a concerted attempt by the Federal Reserve (“the Fed”) to help quell inflation and keep U.S. economic growth in check, which has led to numerous increases in the federal funds rate (the interest rate that banks charge each other to borrow or lend excess reserves overnight) with the possibility of additional rate hikes to come.
-The result has been a dramatic increase in municipal bond yields, especially with the market’s anticipation of further interest rate hikes.
-And given the inverse relationship between bond yields and prices, municipal bond valuations have dropped significantly in response.
+One of the primary factors has been a concerted attempt by the Federal Reserve (“the Fed”) to help quell inflation and keep U.S. economic growth in check, which has led to numerous increases in the federal funds rate (the interest rate that banks charge each other to borrow or lend excess reserves overnight).
+The result has been a dramatic increase in municipal bond yields.
+Given the inverse relationship between bond yields and prices, municipal bond valuations have dropped significantly in response.
 This has caused considerable downward price pressure on municipal bonds and is being exacerbated by heavy outflows from retail investors.

 A Look at Previous Market Cycles

 As mentioned earlier, not unlike other asset classes, municipal bonds may be influenced by changing economic and market conditions.
 However, municipal bonds have historically demonstrated strong performance following down-market cycles.
-Over the last 20 years, in the 12 months immediately following a market decline (or “drawdown”), municipal bonds rebounded to reward investors with positive returns (see Exhibit 1).
+Looking back over a nearly 30-year period, in the 12 months immediately following a market decline (or “drawdown”), municipal bonds rebounded to reward investors with positive returns (see Exhibit 1).